EDDI-Conferences/eddi-conferences.github.io/README.md

 ```

 and adding a new page in \_conferences (rename sequentially, copy over previous contents and amend text and references to hostimage etc

 ## Updating bibliography

+Create a new file in /news, based on the last one, called announcement_x.md, (x) should be an increment from the previous file, change the date and add your text.

+## Updating bibliography